Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 I, Me, Mine

-At the beginning of the day, when John was not there yet, George introduced “I Me Mine” to Paul, Ringo and Michael Lindsay-Hogg, playing it on guitar and singing the vocals.
-He explained he wrote it during the night.
-They then had an exchange on the grammar of one line of the lyrics:
+At the start of the day, before John arrived, George introduced “I Me Mine” to Paul, Ringo, and Michael Lindsay-Hogg.
+Playing it on guitar and singing the vocals, he explained that he had written it the night before.
+This led to a brief discussion about the grammar of one line in the lyrics:

 George Harrison: Is that grammatical?
 “Flowing more freely than wine.”